-What usually happens if that the landlord will want to take the property back and re-let it.
-However he does not have the right to just do this, unless this is with agreement with the tenant’s Personal Representatives.
+What usually happens is that the landlord will want to take the property back and re-let it.
+However, he does not have the right to just do this, unless this is with agreement with the tenant’s Personal Representatives.

-To formally end the tenancy, if it is a periodic one, he will need to serve notice on the Personal Representatives, and then, if they don’t agree to give up possession, or if there is someone else living at the property, obtain a possession order through the courts.
+To formally end the tenancy, he will need to serve notice on the Personal Representatives, and then, if they don’t agree to give up possession, or if there is someone else living at the property, obtain a possession order through the courts.

 - For an AST he should serve a section 21 notice.